tristancabel/tristancabel.github.io/_posts/2016-10-01-deep_learning_leCun.md

         <li> We can also do loop unrolling to turns recurrent net into feed-forward net with shared weights. </li>
         <li> RNN can be made with "depth", to learn high-level representations of sequences. </li>
         <li> RNN are prone to vanishing gradient </li>
-        <li> RNN are used to keep information about past events (like speech modelisation) and a false hypothetis was that they need memory to remenber these past information which is false: we need to make the network so that the computation made to calculate the current state from previous state is reversible (meaning we can compute $X(t)$ from $X(t+1$) = bijective function ). </li>
+        <li> RNN are used to keep information about past events (like speech modelisation) and a false hypothetis was that they need memory to remember these past information which is false: we need to make the network so that the computation made to calculate the current state from previous state is reversible (meaning we can compute $X(t)$ from $X(t+1$) = bijective function ). </li>
         <li> We can do some temporal subsampling to increase length of "memory" use a $Z(t-1)$ not to update $Z(t)$ but $Z(t+1)$ </li>

      </ul></td>